 Why paint had lead in it

 Obviously, using lead in paint wasn’t among our best ideas.
 So why did we do it?
 Lead worked well as a pigment, allowing various colors that were difficult or impossible to get via other means.
 Before computer color matching, getting rid of lead meant giving up certain colors.
 Even with computer color matching, we still can’t replicate some colors we could make with lead.
 Lead also helped make white paint whiter, and it served as a drying agent.
 It was a key ingredient in those old formulations, and many venerable paint brands started out as subsidiaries of lead mining or distribution companies.
 Dutch Boy, for example, was a subsidiary of National Lead Co, and the advertising often contained the parent company’s name.

 It’s still possible to find some cranky old-timers who say lead paint was the only kind that worked.
 But that’s the Luddite coming out.
 Today we have drying agents that work at least as well as the old ones did, and we can use heat to accelerate drying.
 We can also use primer to make paint stick better.
-I don’t care what kind of paint you use, it sticks better if you use an appropriate primer underneath it.
+I don’t care what kind of paint you use, it sticks better and longer if you use an appropriate primer underneath it.

 I think it’s fair to say we gave something up in 1978.
 But we’ve learned a few things since 1978 too, and that’s gotten a lot of it back.
 And while exposure to lead is likely only one factor in crime, crime rates have decreased since we stopped using lead in paint and gasoline.